IanLKaplan/matchingEngine/README.md

 Matching engines match buy and sell orders that are submitted to electronic trading networks, like NASDAQ.
 The electronic trading networks came being as the stock markets were being deregulated, with trading moving to penny increments.

+For more details see the <a href="https://github.com/IanLKaplan/matchingEngine/wiki">Matching Engine Wiki</a>.